nearform/the-micro-frontends-workshop/slides.md

 In `src` folder of the provided basic React application:

--- import the `Nav` component from `src/components` folder, dispaly it inside the `App.js` file under the title and pass some links as props to it; the links props should be an array of objects like this:
+-- Import the `Nav` component from `src/components` folder, display it inside the `App.js` file under the title and pass some links as props to it; the links props should be an array of objects like this:
 ```js
   const links = [
     { url: "/", label: "Home Page" },